giuice/giuice_crct_documentation/crct-prompts-symbolic/strategy_plugin.md

    ```
    memory-bank/tasks/T{parent_number}_{parent_name}_ST{subtask_number}_{subtask_name}_instructions.txt
    ```
-   For example: `memory-bank/tasks/T1_DatabaseSetup_ST1_SchemaDesign_instructions.txt`
+   For example: `memory-bank/tasks/T1_DashboardLayout_ST1_GridSystem_instructions.txt`

 4. Define dependencies between subtasks
 5. Update parent task to reference subtasks
-6. Document decomposition in `activeContext.md`
+6. Document decomposition in `activeContext.md` and reference parent implementation plan

 ## STRATEGY MUP ADDITIONS

 In addition to core MUP checklist, also verify:
 [ ] 6.
-Task instructions follow naming convention
+Implementation plans follow naming convention
 [ ] 7.
-All task instructions have complete sections
+Task instructions follow naming convention
 [ ] 8.
+All implementation plans and task instructions have complete sections [ ] 9.
+Tasks are linked to their implementation plans [ ] 10.
 Task priorities are documented
-[ ] 9.
-Progress.md updated with new tasks
+[ ] 11.
+Progress.md updated with new implementation plans and tasks

 ## CHECKPOINTS BEFORE TRANSITION

 [TRANSITION_CHECKLIST]
-[ ] All identified tasks have instruction files
+[ ] All identified implementation areas have implementation plans [ ] All identified tasks have instruction files
-[ ] All instruction files have complete sections
+[ ] All implementation plans and instruction files have complete sections [ ] Tasks are linked to their implementation plans
 [ ] Dependencies are clearly specified
 [ ] Task priorities are documented
 [ ] Complex tasks are decomposed if needed